Last updated 19 July 2019

 - To comply with our legal obligations and other demands for information: Compliance with laws, regulations, rules, codes and guidance is important to us, and we would want to be able to comply with these, as well as the other requests or demands for data as set out here.
 They affect the way in which we run our business, and they help us to make our products and services as safe as we can.
 Where we use your personal information for this purpose, rest assured that where possible we will take measures to protect your personal information.

 - Your consent: At times we may need to get your consent to allow us to use your personal information for one or more of the purposes set out above.
-You have various rights where we are processing your information on the basis of your consent.
-For example, if you don’t want to be on one of our mailing lists, you can choose to opt out at any time by following the “unsubscribe” instructions at the bottom of our promotional emails.
-If you have an account with us, you can also opt out by updating your preferences.
+See the Your rights section for information about the rights that you have if we process your information on the basis of your consent.

 We may share your personal information with any of the following: